cpq/newrtos/README.md

 # RTOS for embedded systems

 A RTOS designed for performance and ease of integration.
+Features:

-Uses GCC tools, and no extra dependencies.
+- Uses GCC tools, and no extra dependencies
+- All tasks are of equal priority, with 1ms context switch interval

+# Build

 Install packages `arm-none-eabi-gcc`, `st-link`, `openocd` (assuming Ubuntu):
   ```console